okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-authentication-factors/index.md

 - User profile updates, which are made at the IdPs, are automatically picked up the next time the users sign in to your app with their IdP credentials.

 - You can have multiple external IdPs.
-You can allow users to select among any IdPs that they have accounts with when they sign in or create logic to select which IdP to use.
+You can allow users to choose between any IdPs that they have accounts with when they sign in or create logic to select which IdP to use.

 Learn more: